balajiRRK/recursive-descent-interpreter/README.md

 # How to run and test

-Run the .sh scripts using `./tester.sh` within Tests directory to individually test each key component of the interpreter.
+Run the .sh scripts using `./tester.sh` within Test directory for each type of test (tokenizer, parser, interpreter tests) to individually test each key component of the interpreter.